 Cregger is represented by Aaron Gallery (Washington, D.C.) where he shows with celebrated international artist Javier Cabada, Crossroads Art Center (Richmond, Va.), Appalachian Spirit Gallery (Marion, Va.), Walton Gallery (Petersburg, Va.), Appalachian Arts Center (Cedar Bluff, Va.), Glass Growers Gallery (Erie, Pa.) and Wizzie Broach Interiors (Norfolk/Virginia Beach, Va.).

-He is founding member and president of the Appalachian Spirit Artists Cooperative and was appointed to serve on an advisory panel for the Virginia Commission for the Arts from 2009-2012.
+He is founding member and president of the Appalachian Spirit Artists Cooperative and was appointed to serve on advisory panesl for the Virginia Commission for the Arts from 2010-2012 and from 2018-2020.